christianThardy/christianThardy.github.io/tom-interpretability.md

         - 12.1 keys heavily attend to the actions of the subjects before they leave and after they leave
           - Values concentrate on sequence during John's absence and his lack of knowledge after return

-      - 12.2 queries the keys of 12.2, forms a strong "self-composition” pattern across the entire sequence, most activity on (`John takes the cat and puts it on the basket`, `Mark takes the cat off the basket and puts it on the box`, `the cat is on the`)
+      - 12.2 queries the keys of 12.1, forms a strong previous token pattern across the entire sequence, most activity on (`John takes the cat and puts it on the basket`, `Mark takes the cat off the basket and puts it on the box`, `the cat is on the`)
-        - 12.2 keys attend to the tokens in 12.2's queries forming strong self composition pattern across the entire sequence, most activity in the same areas
+        - 12.2 keys attend to the tokens in 12.1's queries forming the same pattern across the entire sequence, most activity in the same areas
           - Values encode mid-sequence events (`He leaves the room and goes to school`, `Mark leaves the room and goes to work`, `John comes back from school and enters the room`)

       - 12.2 queries the keys of 12.3, creates tight integration cluster across entire sequence, most activity on (`a cat`, `the cat`, `the basket`, `the box`, `the cat and puts it on the`, `the cat is on the`)